ferdikoomen/capture3/README.md

 # Capture3

 Capture3 is a C++ desktop application that can capture and process photos through a tethered connection with a digital camera.
-It started out as a research project to learn more about digital camera's, image processing, color spaces, C++, OpenCV and multi-threading.
+It started out as a research project to learn more about digital cameras, image processing, color spaces, C++, OpenCV and multi-threading.
 The main features are:

 1. **Tethered capturing:** Automatically capture multiple photos with different [exposure values](https://en.wikipedia.org/wiki/Exposure_value) and focus planes, without touching the camera.